 Phonics teaching is taught explicitly in our school.
 Each day, all children in school receive a minimum of 20 minutes direct phonics teaching where they learn about sound-spelling relationships.
 Within this they play fun, active, fast paced games and undertake a range of activities with opportunities to segment and blend words and apply learned grapheme-phoneme relationships to their reading and to learning phonics rules.

-The school follows the Active learn- Bug Club Phonics scheme to structure the daily phonics session.
+The school is continuing to use the Active learn- Bug Club Phonics scheme in KS1 to structure the daily phonics session.
 Bug Club Phonics aims to build children's speaking and listening skills in their own right as well as to prepare children for learning to read by developing their phonic knowledge and skills.
 It sets out a detailed and systematic programme for teaching phonic skills and provides a clear skills progression across school, with the aim of children becoming fluent readers by age seven.

 Bug Club Phonics combines 100% decodable books with whole-class teaching software to provide a systematic synthetic phonic programme which helps children succeed in the Phonics Screening Check.